SuhailAhmedVelorum/SuhailAhmedVelorum/README.md

 ### Hi there 👋
-I'm Suhail Ahmed, a 4th year CSE AI&ML student at VIT Chennai.
-I'm currently trying to learn as much as I possibly can and use them to build meaningful (and cool of course) projects.
-I'm really drawn to the creative aspect of coding and love nothing more than to kick back and code something fun while listening to music.
+I'm Suhail Ahmed, CSE AI&ML '23 from VIT Chennai.
+I'm currently trying to learn as much as I possibly can and use it to build meaningful (and of course, cool) projects.
+I'm drawn to the creative aspect of coding and love nothing more than to kick back and code something fun while listening to music.

 ### 🔭 I’m currently working on ...
-- Completing coding problems on HackerRank and LeetCode.
 - Some automation projects for work.
 - A side project that aids in the learning process: Learn in Bit.
-- Revising OOPS fundamentals and intermediate concepts.
+- Delving into the math of ML.

 ### 🌱 I’m currently learning ...
 - Deep Learning
-- DSA
+- NVME, SCSI

 ### 👯 I’m looking to collaborate on ...
 - Any cool projects